2. I BREED FOR HEALTH AND PERSONALITY

 The deposit check is non-refundable.
 And here is why.
 A lot of people were putting deposits down with a collection of breeders, including myself, just waiting to see who could get them a kitten quicker.
-Thats called hedging your bets.
-Then they would call and say, sorry, I no longer "want" a kitten, can I have my deposit back.
-I was taking these pet owners seriously and I was being played.
-It takes time for me communicate with people, keep them posted as to where they are on the list, etc. I was super annoyed every time this happened and it happened a lot.
-I have the expectation that if a person goes on my waiting list, baring death, dismemberment, or some other unfortunate incident, they intend to pick up a kitten.
-Once I made the deposit non-refundable, poof, the problem, or the game players, went away.
-So that is my policy on that one.
+That's called hedging their bets.
+Then they call and say, sorry, I no longer "want" a kitten, can I have my deposit back?
+I was taking these kitten buyers seriously and I was being played.
+It takes time for me to communicate with people, keep them posted as to where they are on the list, answer their emails, etc. I was super annoyed every time someone just cancelled a kitten reservation like it didn't matter.
+This happened and it happened a lot.
+I have the expectation that if a person goes on my waiting list, barring death or dismemberment, they intend to pick up a kitten.
+I plan matings to fulfill my waiting list.

-So, once you are on my waiting list, I stay in touch, letting you know when your name is reaching the top of the list, and when you can anticipate the arrival of your personal stalker…..
+So, once you are on my waiting list, I will let you know when your name is reaching the top of the list, and when you can anticipate the arrival of your personal stalker…..
 I mean loving Burmese side kick.

 When you buy a cat from me, you must take it to a vet to be inspected within seven days of the purchase.
 If the vet determines there is something wrong with the kitten, you can bring it back to me and receive a full refund.